 Why is it necessary?

 For example, let’s say that you are selling some kind of premium product.
 And its cost is over $1,000.00.
-Your job is to handle the price in such way that your prospect will not care about it.
+Your job is to handle the price in such a way that your prospect will not care about it.

-That’s what I mean making a price non-issue.
+That’s what I mean by making a price non-issue.
 This will skyrocket your sales to another level.
 But you need to make it work…

 And to make this work, you need to use specific techniques that will make this work.

 To help you with that I’m going to show you five astonishing tactics for making even the most outrageous price an absolute non-issue: